 6.23.
 The card will be held in Coxhoe Village Hall in the safe, kept by the Parish Clerk.
 The Clerk is responsible for monitoring the use of the card and does not make

 purchases themselves.
-Purchases will be made by either the Administration Assistant or the Senior Youth Worker who will be responsible for making all
+Purchases will be made by either the Administration Officer or the Senior Youth Worker who will be responsible for making all

 purchases with the card on behalf of the Council.

 6.24.
-If the card is taken off the premises, it must be signed out and in on the same day by two of the Clerk, Administration Assistant and Senior Youth Worker.
+If the card is taken off the premises, it must be signed out and in on the same day by two of the Clerk, Administration Officer and Senior Youth Worker.
 The

 signing in book will be kept in the safe with the card.
 Before making a purchase with the card, a Purchase Order should be completed.
 This Order must be signed